vertica/Vertica-Hadoop-Connector/README.txt

 license/CorporateCLA.pdf: If you are contributing on behalf of your company

 Directory structure:
-  ./data              Data files to be used with the examples.
-  ./doc               Connector Documentation (generated with Javadocs) ./src               Source code hadoop-vertica.jar  Hadoop to Vertica Connector pig-vertica.jar     Pig to Vertica Connector hadoop-vertica-example.jar Example for using the Hadoop Connector
+  ./hadoop-vertica    Hadoop to Vertica Connector ./pig-vertica       Pig to Vertica Connector ./hadoop-vertica-example Example for using the Hadoop Connector ./squeal            Squeal - a pig to sql translator.

+Compile:
+   Set the following environment variables:
+   HADOOP_HOME - Directory containing the hadoop installation.
+   PIG_HOME   - Directory containing Apache Pig installation.
+   BUILDDIR   - Temporary directory for storing build files. pig_version- Pig version.
+   VERTICA_JAR- Path to Vertica JDBC jar.
+   JAR_DIR    - Directory where the new jar files & docs should be stored.

 TODO:
-    helpful commands for compiling the code.
+    Use Maven to download dependencies.
 	helpful commands for running examples.
 	Examples for pig connector.
 	Examples for Hadoop streaming.